ionic-team/ionic-docs/docs/api/datetime.md

 ### Showing Confirmation Buttons

+The default Done and Cancel buttons are already preconfigured to call the `done` and `cancel` methods, respectively.

 <ShowingConfirmationButtons />

 ### Customizing Button Texts

-For simple use cases, developers can provide custom button text to the confirmation and cancel values through the `okText` and `cancelText` properties.
+For simple use cases, developers can provide custom button text to the confirmation and cancel values through the `doneText` and `cancelText` properties.
 We recommend doing this when you only need to change the button text and do not need any custom behavior.

 <CustomizingButtonTexts />